 - But, Sonja, traditional civilizations ...

-"... because of menstruation, the substance of the woman appears as if bound to the world by a nocturnal magic, and the priests impose upon us responsibility for a malevolent spiritual influence - it touches my chin, gently - Alberto himself is very severe with that.
+"... because of menstruation, the substance of the woman appears as if bound to the world by a nocturnal magic, and the priests impose upon us responsibility for a malevolent spiritual influence - she touches my chin, gently - Alberto himself is very severe with that.
 Ask him.

 I had to listen and shut up.
 As Sonja is beautiful.
-And if it were only that ... his intelligence manifests itself with rigor and passion.
+And if it were only that ... her intelligence manifests itself with rigor and passion.
 These women give us constant lessons.
 Although they had a uterus and were insane, it was evident, every day a new guideline sprang up in the meetings.
 Sonja led the youth group.